bnvulpe/votecore/results.md

 ### 2. **Time Series-Support Score Analysis**
+   Add tables of metrics/technique results calculates and plots.

 ### 3. **Correlation with Polls, Google Trends and Sentiment**
+   Add tables of metrics/technique results calculates and plots.
    Every possible combination of polling data or search interest with sentiment was analyzed:
    - **Trump-Biden Period**:
       - Polls (Trump) with sentiment for Trump and Biden individually, and combined.
       - Polls (Biden) with sentiment for Trump, Biden, and their combination.
    - **Trump-Harris Period**:
       - Polls (Trump) with sentiment for Trump and Harris individually, and combined.
       - Polls (Harris) with sentiment for Trump, Harris, and their combination.
    - The same combinations were repeated for Google search interest data.